 There are no outstanding warrants or options held by the University's President, executive officers and directors.

 Item 11.
-Security Ownership of Certain Beneficial Owners and Management
+Security Ownership of Certain Beneficial Owners and Management latest obtainable data as of the preparation of this report, were as follows:

 1. Security Ownership of Certain Record and Beneficial Owners